yakiimoninja/baiken/README.md

   - Example: `/hitboxes ky dp` = `/hitboxes KY dP`.

 - **Character searching.**
-    - Characters can be found either using a part of their name, or any of their [nickname's](https://github.com/yakiimoninja/baiken/blob/main/data/nicknames.json) that exist.
+    - Characters can be found either using a part of their name, or any of their existing [nickname's](https://github.com/yakiimoninja/baiken/blob/main/data/nicknames.json).
     - Example: `/moves Happy Chaos` = `/moves happy` = `/moves hc`.

 - **Move searching.**